juniormayhe/Scripts/grafana/readme.md

 }
 ```

-Create graphite database objects
+### Create graphite database objects

-> this command does not work in hopsoft/graphite-statsd docker container
+> this command does not work in some versions of graphite.
+We have to check if migrate.py syncdb mentioned in settings does what is needed of if this command is not needed anymore

 ```
 cd /usr/bin
 sudo django-admin migrate --settings=graphite.settings --run-syncdb
 ```

-Now enable carbon cache
+### Enable carbon cache
 ```
 cd /usr/bin
 sudo vi /etc/default/graphite-carbon